 on the basis of a disability -- no matter how convincing the student is.

 As a faculty member you play an important role in providing accommodations.
 However,

 it should not be time consuming.
-DSS is a resource for you to expedite the accommodations
+ADS is a resource for you to expedite the accommodations

 process.
-For example, the purpose of the DSS Testing Services Center is to assist
+For example, the purpose of the ADS Testing Services Center is to assist

 faculty with implementing testing accommodations.
 Importantly, you should provide